A scoop of ice cream is good. But a hot fudge sundae? Great.

 Great: Automatically unite content by connecting directly with those other platforms and enabling sharing between them.

 So… ice cream or sundae?
 The choice is yours.
 Our recommendation?
-Create a sales playbook that resembles your favourite sundae!
+Create sales Playbooks™ that resembles your favourite sundae!